-There are no existing dwellings located within the required 100 m setback from the existing greenhouse operations.
+There are existing dwellings to the north, south and east which are or could be located within the required 100 m setback.
 Based on consultation on similar applications it has been outlined that odour can be controlled through the use of charcoal filtration on ventilation fans and openings and cloaking or scent smell masking can also be used in other areas.
 Odour control in the growing area may not be 100% as such it is important for these areas to comply with the 100 m setback.
 If existing greenhouse growing areas are located less than 100 m from an off-site residential use these areas may have to remain dark, not utilized, or demonstrate that minor reductions in the setback can be appropriately mitigated.
-In this case the location of the existing greenhouse is approximately 270 m from the nearest dwelling so the 100 m setback (Appendix D) will have no impact on the existing operation and limited impact on any potential expansion.
+In this case the applicant has no immediate plans for medical marihuana as such it is suggested that the 100 m requirement for the off-site dwellings not be reduced.
+Mapping has been provided (Appendix C) which shows the impact of the100 m setback on the existing greenhouse as well as areas of potential expansion.
+Due to the proximity of a number of dwellings there will be limitations on both the existing greenhouse at the west end and on the vacant lands to the east if expansion is proposed.